Northeast Recycling & Transfer Station project

 Help shape decision making

 The location of the new station has not been determined yet.
-King County's Solid Waste Division project team will work with the community to identify and evaluate possible sites.
+King County's Solid Waste Division project team is working with the community to identify and evaluate possible sites.
 Due to COVID-19, we are not currently hosting in-person meetings or events.
 However, we remain committed to keeping the community informed and involved in the siting process.

 We want to involve traditionally underrepresented and underserved communities, businesses, neighbors, Tribes, cities, school districts, environmental groups, and others to understand their values, concerns, insights and ideas about the siting, design, construction, and operation of a new station.